 Marisa bundled up as it prepared to snow in Certaldo

-Cardoons take a lot of prep to coo and this takes it one step farther.
-Marisa said to "Stritare bene bene" the boiled cardoons and bind with egg, parmesan cheese and a tiny bit of flour before pan frying.
+Cardoons take a lot of prep to cook and this takes it one step farther.
+Marisa said to "Stritare bene bene" squeeze--(the boiled cardoons and bind with egg, parmesan cheese and a tiny bit of flour before pan frying.
 If I wanted something really, really special, to place them in a pan with a ragu or a stew to soak up the sauce.

 The celery dish is the same and I have also seen a version in Montevarchi in ragu, where the celery is squeezed to look like spools, called rocchette.

 Cut off the root end of the cardoons and remove any leaves, they are not edible.

 Remove "threads" from the cardoon stalks ( like for celery)

 Cut into 3 in pieces and place in water with lemon juice to prevent oxidation.

 Bring a large pot of salted water to boil and cook the cardoon pieces until tender.

 Now they are ready to eat as is, can be just baked with butter and grated parmesan cheese or-

 Floured and fried and eaten as is, lightly salted.